-Get a free, no obligation personal loan quote with rates as low as 6.99%
+Get a free, no obligation personal loan quote with rates as low as 9.99%

-Get Started You can apply with no effect to your credit score
+Get Started You can apply with no impact to your credit score

-When you’re in the market to buy a car, you may look at specific traits, such as price, safety, mileage, cargo space, and comfort.
+When you’re in the market to buy a car, you should look at specific traits, such as price, safety, mileage, cargo space, and comfort.
 But perhaps you may want to consider another factor: the vehicle’s rate of theft.

 In Canada, certain vehicle models are more targeted by thieves than others.
 That means your car could be more vulnerable to theft than others, depending on the type of vehicle you own.
 Having a car stolen is not only a hassle, but it can also increase your insurance premiums.